Foreign Language Requirement

 Beginning April 16, 2012, undergraduate students whose native language is Chinese, Japanese, or Korean and who graduated from a high school where their native language is the language of instruction can fulfill their foreign language requirement by completing the College Recorder’s Office Application of Foreign Language Proficiency for Non-Native Speakers of English.
 You will be required to provide/upload an official transcript from the high school you attended.

-If you completed the 6th grade or above but have not graduated from a high school where your native language is the language of instruction, submit to the EALC Department an official document that proves the completion of the 6th grade or above along with the Language Proficiency Certification Form (available at Department office, Global and International Studies Building 2050A).
+If you completed 6th grade or above but did not graduate from a high school where your native language is the language of instruction, official documentation in .pdf format proving the completion of 6th grade or above attached to the EALC-Language Proficiency Form will be required.

 If you did not complete the 6th grade or higher in a country where Chinese, Japanese, or Korean is the language of instruction, you will need to take a proficiency test to establish proficiency (see testing information below.)

 Note: All applications for foreign proficiency must be submitted at least one month prior to semester end to allow the College Recorder’s Office sufficient time to update the student’s record.